Mission Statement

 • Officers and Committee members will be elected at the AGM.
 Where Committee members have not been elected, voting can take place during allocated time at the weekly rehearsal.
 All Committee members will be nominated and seconded before moving to a vote.

-• Any member of the choir can volunteer to serve as a committee member.
+• Any member of Songbirds can volunteer to serve as a committee member.

-• From time to time all members will be expected to help with the running of the choir.
+• From time to time all members will be expected to help with the running of Songbirds.

 • If necessary, the Committee can co-opt any member to fill an Officer vacancy until the next AGM.

-• group must consist of at least two members.
+• Any working group must consist of at least two members.
 Any proposals made by the working group shall be subject to approval by the Committee.

 • The Committee can invite any non-member with special expertise to attend meetings, but they may not have voting rights.

-• In the event of an Officer, Committee member or Choir member losing the confidence of the Committee or the choir membership, the problem must be discussed with the individual in question.
+• In the event of an Officer or Committee member losing the confidence of the Committee or the Choir membership, the problem must be discussed with the individual in question.

-• The choir will have a bank account in its name which will be maintained by the elected officer.
+• Songbirds will have a bank account in its name which will be maintained by the elected officer.
 All monies will be paid into that account.

 • Transactions will be detailed on the bank statement for records purposes.

-• Any Committee member who carries out an activity agreed by the Committee will not be liable for any debts and will be reimbursed from the choir funds.
+• Any Committee member who carries out an activity agreed by the Committee will not be liable for any debts and will be reimbursed from Songbirds funds.

 • Any activity not agreed by the Committee may not be reimbursed.

-• The choir’s financial year will run from 1st September to 31st August.
+• Songbirds financial year will run from 1st August to 31st July.

 • Each AGM will receive a financial statement for the preceding year audited by a person chosen by the Committee, but not a member of the Committee.